 deborah rockman

-An artist and teacher for over 30 years, Deborah Rockman is currently a Professor of Art and Chairperson of the Drawing and Printmaking programs at Kendall College of Art and Design.
+An artist and teacher for over 37 years, Deborah Rockman is Professor of Art in the BFA and MFA drawing programs at Kendall College of Art and Design.
 In 1992, she was the first woman and the youngest person ever to be awarded the rank of full professor in the history of Kendall College.
-Rockman’s award-winning work in drawing, collage, mixed media, and digital media has been exhibited in numerous group and solo exhibitions at venues throughout the United States, including ARC Gallery (Chicago), Artemisia Gallery (Chicago), Rockford Art Museum (IL), South Bend Museum of Art (IN), Fort Wayne Museum of Art (IN), Cabrillo Gallery (CA), Midland Museum of Art (MI), Peninsula Fine Arts Center (VA), Contemporary Arts Workshop (Chicago), and Ontario College of Art and Design (Canada).
+Rockman’s award-winning work in drawing, collage, mixed media, and digital media has been exhibited in numerous group and solo exhibitions at venues throughout the United States and China, including ARC Gallery (Chicago), Artemisia Gallery (Chicago), Rockford Art Museum (IL), South Bend Museum of Art (IN), Fort Wayne Museum of Art (IN), Cabrillo Gallery (CA), Midland Museum of Art (MI), Peninsula Fine Arts Center (VA), Contemporary Arts Workshop (Chicago), Ontario College of Art and Design (Canada), and Meilidao International Art Institution in Shanghai, China.

-Rockman has been awarded fellowships to a number of artists-in-residence programs, including The Radgale Foundation (IL), The Virginia Center for the Creative Arts (VA), Cummington Community for the Arts (MS), Mary Anderson Center for the Arts (IN), and The Vermont Studio Colony (VT).
+Rockman has been awarded fellowships to a number of artists-in-residence programs, including The Radgale Foundation (IL), The Virginia Center for the Creative Arts (VA), Golden Apple Arts Residency (ME), Cummington Community for the Arts (MS), Mary Anderson Center for the Arts (IN), and The Vermont Studio Colony (VT).
 She has lectured by invitation at national and international venues, including The Fifth Congress of the Americas in Puebla, Mexico, the 93rd Annual College Art Association (CAA) Conference in Atlanta, the 90th Annual College Art Association Conference in Philadelphia, the 83rd Annual College Art Association Conference in San Antonio, and the MAEA Statewide Conference in Grand Rapids, Michigan.
-She has been a visiting artist at Herron School of Art in Indianapolis, Elon University in North Carolina, Northern Illinois University in Illinois, and was honored as one of 100 Outstanding Art Alumni at Western Michigan University’s Centennial Celebration.
+She has been a visiting artist at Herron School of Art in Indianapolis, Elon University in North Carolina, Northern Illinois University in Illinois, Bowling Green State University in Ohio, Coastal Carolina University in South Carolina and University of Wisconsin in Eau Claire.
+She was honored as one of 100 Outstanding Art Alumni by Western Michigan University’s Centennial Celebration Committee.